Following up on Christian’s post [link fixed] on the topic, I’d like to offer a few thoughts of my own.

 So, in that sense, noninformative priors are no big deal, they’re just a way to get started.
 Just don’t take them too seriously.

 Traditionally in statistics we’ve worked with the paradigm of a single highly informative dataset with only weak external information.
 But if the data are sparse and prior information is strong, we have to think differently.
 And, when you increase the dimensionality of a problem, both these things happen: data per parameter become more sparse, and priors distribution that are innocuous in low dimensions become strong and highly informative (sometimes in a bad way) in high dimensions.

-Here are two examples of the dangers of noninformative priors:
+Here are four examples of the dangers of noninformative priors:

 1. From section 3 of my 1996 paper, Bayesian Model-Building by Pure Thought: estimating a convex, increasing function with a flat prior on the function values (subject to the constraints).
 It’s a disaster.
 As discussed in the article, the innocuous-seeming prior contains a huge amount of information as you increase the number of points at which the curve is estimated.

 2. The classic 8-schools example: that is, any hierarchical model.
 A noninformative uniform prior on the coefficients is equivalent to a hierarchical N(0,tau^2) model with tau set to a very large value.
 This is a very strong prior distribution pulling the estimates apart, and the resulting estimates of individual coefficients are implausible.

 3. Any setting where the prior information really is strong, so that if you assume a flat prior, you can get silly estimates simply from noise variation.
 For example, the claim that beautiful parents are more likely to have girls, which is based on data that are much much weaker than the prior information on this topic.